mobius-network/docker-stellar-core/README.md

 This repository is used to build a [Docker image](https://quay.io/repository/evilmartians/docker-stellar-core?tab=info) containing Stellar Core package with some tools to bootstrap Stellar Core installation and manage remote history uploading.

-Currently, only `gsutil` and Google Cloud Storage are supported as a remote backend. s3cmd & AWS S3 implementation is planned for the future release.
+Currently, only `gsutil` and Google Cloud Storage are supported as a remote backend. awscli & AWS S3 implementation is planned for the future release.
 There is an option to store history locally for test purposes.

 This image does not support a multiple Stellar Core history backend yet.
 It's a big downside, sorry.